 For registration, fill out the form.

-Day-01: Visit to the Buddhist Publication Society in Kandy and the lake area.
-Group meditation at Temple of Dove Pavilion.
+Day 02: Visit to the Buddhist Publication Society and the lake area.
+Group meditation at the Temple of the Tooth Pavilion.

-Visit to the Udawattakele Aranya shrine (Botanical Garden)
+Visit to the Udawattakele Aranya shrine (Botanical Gardens)

 Visit and meditation in Dhamma Kuta.

-Day-02: Visit and meditation to Aluvihara, Dambulla and Sigiriya.
+Day-03: Visit and meditation to Aluvihara, Dambulla and Sigiriya

-Day-04: Morning meditation on the tree Bo, Ruwanveli Pagoda.
-Visit sacred places, Great Disciples in Siri Sangabo Temple
+Day-05: Morning meditation on the tree Bo, Ruwanveli Pagoda.
+Visit sacred sites, Great Disciples in the Siri Sangabo Temple

-Day-08: Departure to Columbo in the morning via Bellanwila Highway and try to reach Aukana statue at sunrise.
-Visit Dhamma Sobha.
+Day-09: Departure to Colombo in the morning via Bellanwila Highway and try to reach Aukana statue at sunrise.
+Visit and Meditation Dhamma Sobha.

-Day-09: End of the pilgrimage in Dhamma Dipa.
+Day-11: End of the Pilgrimage on Dhamma Island - Dhamma Dipa.